 \section{Singular fill-ins}

-Motivated by our discussion of harmonically flat manifolds $(M, g)$ in Section \ref{s-hf-asymptotics}, one would like to study metrics such as $g_\phi$ from \eqref{e-g-phi-hf}, which may be singular at a point.
-For later development, we also will consider metrics which may not be smooth on a more general subset.
+Motivated by our discussion in Section \ref{s-hf-asymptotics}, one would like to study metrics such as $g_\phi$ from \eqref{e-g-phi-hf}, which may be singular at a point.
+For later {purposes}, we also will consider metrics which may not be smooth on a more general subset.
 Hence we consider the following: